 Do you feel like you have it altogether if you follow a morning routine before heading out to work?

 Do you have a better start to your day if you follow a coffee first, then breakfast, then shower routine?

-Do you feel out-of-whack if you shower first then have coffee?
-Just like adults, toddlers thrive and feel more in control of their lives if there is some sort of schedule and predictability to the day.
+Just like adults, toddlers tend to thrive and feel secure if there is some sort of schedule and predictability to the day.

 If you need tips, sample schedules or printable to get you started on the right routine for your family, check out this awesome ebook from two of my blogging friends.

 I‘ve read it and absolutely love it!